Integrable Massless and Massive Fermions: Conclusion

 \section{Conclusion}

-In this paper, I resolved affirmatively a few loose ends of the recently proposed bootstrapping program for solving $R$-matrices from integrable local Hamiltonians \cite{zhang2026bootstrappingrmatrix}, namely how it may be extended to non-relativistic integrable models and the uniqueness of their $R$-matrices.
-Ironically, the key to understanding the more complicated $R$-matrices with two spectral parameters (of so-called non-fundamental integrable models) lies in studying the special properties of the much simpler free fermionic $R$-matrices.
-The latter satisfy Shastry's DYBE in addition to the YBE, which imposes strong constraints on the series expansion of their $R$-matrices, such that they can be iteratively solved from their local Hamiltonian.
-The DYBE is equivalent to a conjugation symmetry, which enters the other solution of the $R$-matrix in the $RLL$ relation.
-A linear superposition of the only two solutions therefore describes generically all potential solutions of the YBE, and automatically depends on two spectral parameters.
-The coefficient of the superposition can be uniquely determined from the interacting Hamiltonian deformed from the free fermionic one by the conjugation operator, as long as the free fermionic $R$-matrix and the conjugation operator satisfy another integrability condition.
+In this work, I extended recent success towards uniquely determining the $R$-matrices of integrable local Hamiltonians \cite{zhang2026bootstrappingrmatrix} to the non-relativistic case.
+Somewhat paradoxically, the key to understanding the more complicated, two-parameter $R$-matrices of `non-fundamental' integrable models lies in exploiting special properties of the much simpler $R$-matrices describing massless fermions.
+The latter satisfy Shastry's DYBE in addition to the standard YBE, which imposes strong constraints on their series expansion and allows them to be determined iteratively from the local Hamiltonian.
+The DYBE is equivalent to a TRS of the $R$-operator, and the corresponding symmetry operator enters the second solution of the YBE as the intertwiner in the $RLL$ relation.
+A generic solution of the YBE can then be expressed as a linear combination of these two building blocks and therefore depends on two spectral parameters.
+The relative coefficient in this superposition is uniquely fixed by the Hamiltonian of massive fermions deformed from the massless ones by the TRO, provided the $R$-matrix for massless fermions and the TRO satisfy an additional integrability condition.